Database Initialization

 Note

 If you are developing on the changelog within your own project, you will probably make some errors.
 In this situation, you want to remove all database tables to rerun all change sets within your changelog.
 You can do this using the query DROP ALL OBJECTS.
-After running it, restart the Frank!Framework.
+After running it, reload your configuration with the Full Reload button in the adapter status page, see General structure of the example Frank application.

 Solution